Peel and Stick Wallpaper Ideas

 Drawers

-Decorate the fronts of drawers in kitchen, living room, bedroom or bathroom.
-You can add a pop of color or a pattern to an end table, nightstand or dresser.
+Decorate the fronts of drawers in the kitchen, living room, bedroom or bathroom.
+You can add a pop of color or an adorable pattern to a baby's dresser, an end table or nightstand.

 Putting peel and stick wallpaper on the interior of a drawer can help protect it.
 A pretty paper can freshen up the interiors of drawers in older furniture and make cleanup easier in places where spills are likely.